ms-henglu/bicep-types-az/generated/datafactory/microsoft.datafactory/2018-06-01/types.md

 * **certificateCommonName**: any: Certificate Common Name when TLS is enabled.
 It is mutually exclusive with connectionString property.
 Type: string (or Expression with resultType string).
 * **connectionString**: any: The connection string.
 It is mutually exclusive with server, database, authenticationType, userName, packageCollection and certificateCommonName property.
 Type: string, SecureString or AzureKeyVaultSecretReference.
 * **database**: any: Database name for connection.
 It is mutually exclusive with connectionString property.
 Type: string (or Expression with resultType string).
-* **encryptedCredential**: any: The encrypted credential used for authentication.
+* **encryptedCredential**: string: The encrypted credential used for authentication.
 Credentials are encrypted using the integration runtime credential manager.
 It is mutually exclusive with connectionString property.
-Type: string (or Expression with resultType string).
+Type: string.
 * **packageCollection**: any: Under where packages are created when querying database.
 It is mutually exclusive with connectionString property.
 Type: string (or Expression with resultType string).
 * **password**: [SecretBase](#secretbase): Password for authentication.
 * **server**: any: Server name for connection.
 It is mutually exclusive with connectionString property.
 Type: string (or Expression with resultType string).